-There has been a lot of bullshit in the past few days about new popup cycle facilities in the past few days, however the reality on the ground in central Manchester is looking grim.
+There has been a lot of bullshit in the past few days about new popup cycle facilities in the media.
+However the reality on the ground in central Manchester is looking grim.
 The much vaunted closure of Deansgate is only a short section at the northern end of the street.
 Here is a video of the full length of Deansgate, shot last Sunday 17th May.

 The rest of Deansgate is still being used as a racetrack by motorists now there are few other drivers to block their way.
 Speeds of 50-60mph are not uncommon.